A tax year is any period of 12 consecutive months reckoned from 1 April in any calendar year to 31 March of the

 Sri Lanka has a pay-and-file system under which the CIT payable for each tax year is required to be paid in four instalments.
 Instalments should be calculated based on the income estimated in advance.
 In the case of companies with year ended 31 March, CIT instalments should be paid respectively for the first, second, third, and fourth quarters, on or before 15 August, 15 November, and 15 February of the tax year and 15 May immediately following the end of the tax year.
 In the case of companies with year ended other than 31 March, each tax instalment is due on or before the 15th day after each three-month period.
-However it has been ruled by the IRD that the companies who have got changed their accounts period can apply the payment basis as companies ended with March 31.
+However, the Inland Revenue Department (IRD) has ruled that companies who changed their accounting period can apply the same payment basis as companies with year ended 31 March.

 Tax audit process

 The tax authority may select tax files for an audit on a random basis or if there is any specific information relating to a taxpayer that warrants investigation.

 Statute of limitations